Sara Oldfield - Secretary General

 Vivien Isaac - Accounts Officer

-Vivien can answer your accounts queries and you can send your membership payments or donations to her!
+Vivien has been with BGCI since 1986 and has got to know our members very well over the years.
+She can answer your accounts queries and you can send your membership payments or donations to her!

 Contact me for any information on BGCI membership including how to become a member and paying your subscriptions; I can also help you access our publications and with the advertising of your events and job or intern opportunities.